 Does the Perfect Pricing Formula Exist?

-Do you ever find yourself asking how to price handmade items on Etsy or other marketplaces?
-When I peruse Etsy, It makes me sad to see people selling themselves short.
+When I peruse Etsy, it makes me sad to see people selling themselves short.
 I see full-sized baby blankets on sale for $40.00 and hats for $12.99 and I cringe.
 That person does not value her time and talent nearly as much as she should.
-It’s easy to think you need to use low prices to draw people in to your shop.
-It’s tempting to try to set your prices a little bit lower than your “competition” so you can snatch the sales.
-DON’T DO IT!
-There are several problems with underpricing your items.

 First, you could potentially hurt other shops who are pricing their items correctly.
 I’ve been asked why I charge “so much” for certain items when similar things are available in such-and-such shop for so much less.
 I then have to explain to the potential customer that I have to consider how much time I put into making items and price my work based on that.